What is the Coronavirus Business Interruption Loan Scheme?

 The Coronavirus Business Interruption Loan Scheme is a temporary measure that aims to help UK businesses access bank loans, overdrafts, invoice finance and asset finance during the Covid-19 pandemic.

 The scheme provides businesses with a turnover of less than £45 million with secure access to bank loans, overdrafts, asset finance and invoice finance up to the value of £5 million, for up to six years.
+In September 2020 the Chancellor announced that lenders could extend this period to 10 years.
 Larger businesses with a turnover of between £45 million and £500 million may access loans of up to £25 million under the scheme.